 Revenue plays a pivotal role in funding the state’s future, collecting $19.6 billion in taxes in the most recent fiscal year.
 These tax dollars help pay for education, social and health services, natural resource conservation and public safety.
 As the director, Vikki oversees a staff of 1,100 employees and a $100 million budget.

-Randy Simmons, Acting Deputy Director/Senior Assistant Director of Administrative Services
+Randy Simmons, Deputy Director